DennisPhamPro/demo-logging/dict_config/README.md

-# config file in config.yaml
+# config file in dictionary with Hierarchy demo and filters config